-One of the primary purposes of the Fair Credit Reporting Act is to give consumers the right to know the information listed in their credit report.
+One of the primary purposes of the Fair Credit Reporting Act is to give consumers the right to know the information listed in their credit reports.
 It also allows consumers to dispute any errors on their credit reports.

 The FCRA was implemented to protect consumers from being discriminated against due to race, ethnicity, family, and any other subjective means of determining an individual’s ability to repay a loan.